Kubernetes is highly configurable and extensible. As a result, there is rarely a need to fork or submit patches to the Kubernetes project code.

 There is a specific pattern for writing client programs that work well with

 pattern.
-Controllers typically read an
+Controllers typically read an object's

-.spec, possibly do things, and then update the object’s
+.spec, possibly do things, and then

 If you are unsure where to start, this flowchart can help.
 Note that some solutions may involve several types of extensions.

 Consider adding a Custom Resource to Kubernetes if you want to define new controllers, application

 For more about Custom Resources, see the Custom Resources concept guide.

-Each of these steps offers extension points.
+Each of the steps in the Kubernetes authentication / authorization flow offers extension points.

 Authentication maps headers or certificates in all requests to a username for the client making the request.

 if those don't meet your needs.

 Authorization determines whether specific users can read, write, and do other operations on API resources.
-It just works at the level of whole resources – it doesn't discriminate based on arbitrary object fields.
+It works at the level of whole resources -- it doesn't discriminate based on arbitrary object fields.

 After a request is authorized, if it is a write operation, it also goes through Admission Control steps.
 In addition to the built-in steps, there are several extensions: